musa-509-fall-2021/lab-07-airflow-in-the-cloud/README.md

 ![DB storage settings](screenshots/db-storage-settings.png)

+Finally, under the **Connection** settings, ensure that you have a **Private IP** selected.
+Choose **default** as the associated network. ou may be prompted to enable an additional service.
+This is ok.

 ### 4. Install Airflow

 Head back over to the virtual machine you created.
 On the console click on SSH to start a terminal.